Thera-Pod Instructions (Jumbo Heat-able Cuttlepod Plushies)

-• Remove heat pack from Cuttlepod body before microwaving: On the bottom of the plush there is a small zipper underneath the ruffle on one side.
-Inside, there is a heat pack.
+• Remove heat pack from Cuttlepod body before microwaving: On the underside of the plush there is a zipper.
+Inside, there is a satin lined compartment** containing a heat pack.
 Remove the heat pack from the plush (be patient getting the heat pack out through the zipper, as aggressive yanking could damage your plush).
-There is polyester stuffing inside the zipper compartment, do not pull the stuffing out with the heat pack.

 • Microwaving the heat pack: Place the heat pack on a microwave-safe plate or dish.
 Microwave according to the heating instructions provided below: